Kick Off 2019 With These 7 Books

 Girl, Stop Apologizing: A Shame-Free Plan for Embracing and Achieving Your Goals by Rachel Hollis

 This book is the follow-up to Rachel’s #1 New York Times bestseller Girl, Wash Your Face.
-The content of her upcoming release (on sale in March) is separated into 3 sections:
+The content of her book is separated into 3 sections:

 - Excuses to Let Go Of

 - Behaviors to Adopt

 Rachel had a HUGE year in 2018.
 While her career has transitioned from wedding/event planner to food blogger to personal growth coach, she’s now one of the most requested motivational speakers for 2019.
 Expect to hear more about this one from various online communities throughout the year.